Heads Up Hold’em

 Heads Up Hold’em is based closely on another real money poker game, based hybrid table game known as Ultimate Texas Hold’em, so it’s a good idea to head over and check out our page for that game before moving on to this offshoot.

 The concept behind both games is relatively simple to grasp: transform the popular poker variant of Texas Hold’em, typically played as a ring game between multiple players, into a player versus dealer table game format.

 The result is an action-packed gameplay experience that rewards players for applying skill and card sense, along with multiple player decision points, escalating pay tables, and even bonus bets that can create massive payouts.

 Whether you’ve spotted a regular Heads Up Hold’em table at your favorite casino or the WPT branded variety, this page was written to help introduce you to yet another poker-based table game.
 Here you’ll find a detailed breakdown of the game’s rules and procedures, followed by a guide to finding the game, both in brick and mortar casinos and online, and even a strategy guide designed to help improve your gameplay.

 Rules and How to Play

 Heads Up Hold’em utilizes the typical table game setup, so up to six players will be seated on one side of the semicircular table, while the dealer runs the game from the other side.

 A standard 52 card deck of playing cards is used during each hand, and instead of using a shoe containing multiple decks, a single deck is reshuffled upon the completion of each hand.

 Poker Hand Rankings

-Just to be sure, let’s review the traditional poker hand hierarchy below, so you’ll know exactly how to form the various hands, and which hands outrank others:
+Let’s review the traditional poker hand hierarchy below, so you’ll know exactly how to form the various hand and which hands outrank others: